tleng26/Text-Summarizer/README.md

 ## Challenges
 - Ensuring that the model architecture was optimized for both performance and resource usage involved a lot of experimentation with different hyperparameters, such as the number of LSTM layers and the learning rate.
-Balancing the depth and complexity of the model to avoid overfitting while still capturing the necessary context and dependencies in the text took lots of time.
+Overfitting is still an issue with this model, as some summaries are missing key bits of information and/or are too short.

 - Evaluating the performance of a text summarization model is inherently subjective.
 Defining clear metrics and benchmarks for assessing the quality of generated summaries posed a challenge.
-Using manual review to ensure the summaries were contextually accurate and coherent required a thoughtful approach and standardization of judgement.
+We conducted an assessment by testing our model on 200 reviews, determining that approximately 157 summaries (about 80%) accurately reflected the original content based on our own evaluations.

+- The dataset we employed to train our model was not ideally suited for a Google Chrome summarization feature, primarily because most Amazon reviews consist of simple language and do not closely mirror the complexity of professional articles found online.
+Finding the perfect dataset proved challenging; we required a resource that provided enough examples of texts paired with their precise summaries.
+Despite its limitations, the Amazon Reviews dataset fulfilled this criterion, making it the most viable option to train our model.

-## Future Features
+## Future Additions
-- Implementing real-time summarization capabilities where the model can generate summaries on-the-fly for streaming data or live user inputs could be a valuable addition.
-This would involve optimizing the model for low-latency inference and deploying it in a scalable cloud environment to handle real-time requests.

 - Developing a user-friendly interface or an API for the summarization model would make it more accessible for students and developers.
 This could include a dashboard where users can input text and receive summaries or an API that developers can integrate into their applications to leverage the summarization capabilities.

+- Adjusting the length of summaries to correspond with the size of the input text would significantly enhance the effectiveness of our model.
+We encountered challenges where some summaries were overly concise relative to the depth of information in the original texts.
+By implementing separate models for longer and shorter texts, we could tailor our summaries more precisely, thereby improving both their accuracy and relevance.